 Not even kidding.
 I have never seen a grown man more excited about winning a ribbon in the History of Ever.
 He made the local paper, and has ribbons and trophies proudly displayed on his shelf.
 Autographs available by appointment, y’all.

-I hope you will take the time to visit the Creative Arts Building during the 2018 State Fair of Texas.
+I hope you will take the time to visit the Creative Arts Building during the State Fair of Texas.
 I detailed hours and discount opportunities in this post.
-I might be there too….I’m already thinking about what to enter in 2019.
+I might be there too….I’m already thinking about what to enter next year.
 I’ve got my sights set on being one of the Blue Ribbon Winners…I don’t have that color yet.

 This post was written in collaboration with the State Fair of Texas.
 All opinions, and ribbons, are my own.